vairylein/vairylein.github.io/publications.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hkLGw49WvCs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <p><a href="https://youtu.be/hkLGw49WvCs">Why do we need Data Hazards?</a> from <a href="https://datahazards.com/">datahazards.com</a> also featured on <a href="https://betterimagesofai.org">Better images of AI</a>.</p>

-* 🌏 Together with a few colleagues and friends I won third place in the FLI's worldbuilding competition.
+* 🌏 Together with a few colleagues and friends I won third place in the Future of Life Insititute's worldbuilding competition.
-Check out our submission called [Crossing Points](https://worldbuild.ai/w-0000000450/) and the fake [podcast](https://www.youtube.com/watch?v=gottNO5ih4I) we made for it.
+Check out our submission called [Crossing Points](https://worldbuild.ai/crossing-points/) and the fake [podcast](https://www.youtube.com/watch?v=gottNO5ih4I) we made for it.